-Targeted Integrity Inspection Report: The AIU started a Targeted Integrity Test during the Third Quarter of 2021.
-This test, BI2021-0127, was started during the Third Quarter and worked on during the Fourth Quarter.
-It was completed January 27, 2022.
+Targeted Integrity Inspection Report: The AIU started a Targeted Integrity Test during the third quarter of 2021.
+This test, BI2021-0127, was started during the third quarter and worked on during the fourth quarter.
+It was completed in the first quarter of 2022 (1/27/2022).
 The inspection examined traffic stop length for which extension was not documented on the Vehicle Stop Contact Forms contained in the TraCS database, for the time period of 1/1/2020 to 12/31/2020.
-Inspectors reviewed TraCS data for those Deputies which were identified in the 2nd quarter Traffic Stop Quarterly Report as having higher absolute numbers of Long Non-Extended Traffic Stops (LNETS) and/or higher rates of LNET stops, when compared to their peers, and for which no indication of traffic stop extension was documented on the VSCF.
-The inspection resulted in the compliance rate of 100% and was subsequently documented as a PROCEDURAL PASS.
-There were 3 instances where a Deputy should have selected one of the five Extended Stop Indicators on the VSCF, however, the Extended stop reason was described in the comment box.
-While there were no compliance deficiencies, the BIO Action Forms process will be utilized for the above noted non-compliance deficiencies.
-AIU found no evidence or indications that any stops were extended based on the "race/ethnicity of the driver."
+The inspection resulted in the compliance rate of 100% and was subsequently documented as a Procedural Pass.
+The next Targeted Integrity Test will focus on Communications Division requirements for Complaint Intake testing email requirements.
+This inspection will review complaints received by the Communications Division by phone during the first quarter of 2022 and determine if emails were sent to the supervisor with a copy to EIS.